Jumpscale/issue_manager/README.md

 ### Using the IssueManager macros

-There are three macros for the issuemanager:
+There are four macros for the issuemanager:
 1. **kanbandata macro**
     * to use:
     ```